Sainsbury's experiments to win back shoppers

-LONDON British grocer Sainsbury (SBRY.L) is trialing radically different supermarket layouts and an increased range of checkout options as it seeks to respond to changing shopping trends.
+LONDON Oct 23 British grocer Sainsbury is trialing radically different supermarket layouts and an increased range of checkout options as it seeks to respond to changing shopping trends.

-All of Britain’s big four supermarkets – market leader Tesco (TSCO.L), Wal-Mart’s (WMT.N) Asda, Sainsbury and Morrison (MRW.L) – have seen sales and profits hurt by changes to consumer habits that have stuck since the economic downturn.
+All of Britain's big four supermarkets - market leader Tesco , Wal-Mart's Asda, Sainsbury and Morrison - have seen sales and profits hurt by changes to consumer habits that have stuck since the economic downturn.

 Shoppers are hunting for value, cutting waste and turning to discounters, online shops and convenience stores.